 Make the spiced yoghurt dressing simply by combining the ingredients in a bowl and stirring together well.

 Next add the celery, capsicum, sultanas, almonds and coriander to the rice, season with salt and pepper and toss gently to combine.
+Serve with a generous dollop of yoghurt dressing on the side.

 Serves 4 - 6